Terrie has a certificate in fitness and nutrition. She has a passion for helping others learn about health and wellness.

 Vegetables That Regenerate

-I've found that I can easily grow six different types of veggies from scraps.
-After the general instructions, you'll find some pictures that should help clarify how to cut these items and prepare them.
+I've found that I can easily grow six different types of veggies from scraps:

 - Green onions

 - The first four veggies can be cut during your meal preparation.
-Leave at least 2 inches for regrowth.
-That's right, don't throw it away.
+Leave at least two inches for regrowth.
+That's right—don't throw it away.

 - Add a small amount of water, and place each in the water.